kufreu/kufreu.github.io/saga/batch/batchSAGA.md

 ::set the path to your SAGA program
 SET PATH=%PATH%;c:\saga6

-::set the prefix to be use for all names and outputs SET pre=andesASTER
+::set the prefix to be used for all names and outputs SET pre=andesASTER

 ::set the directory in which you want the outputs to be saved, example directory shown here